 11. Garden Hose

 What you need most is a garden hose which carries water long distances.
 Attach two or more together to reach farther.
 A cheap hose can be very frustrating; we advise getting a quality rubber hose and look for nickel-plated, heavy-duty brass couplings at both ends of the hose.
 Arable nozzles or sprayer heads adjust to deliver everything from a gentle sprinkle to a hard stream.
-Brass parts and fittings are more durable than plastic.
+Brass and metal parts and fittings are more durable than plastic.
 Here’s a good example of a high-quality water hose.

 12. Soaker Hose

-A type of garden hose, soaker hoses are low-pressure porous hoses that deliver droplets of water to your garden beds.
+The ideal type of garden hose, soaker hoses are low-pressure porous hoses that deliver droplets of water to your garden beds.
 They are meant to be laid out in the garden around crops (and even landscape shrubs and lawns).
 When the water is turned on, they leak water through their permeable material and water the garden slowly, steadily, and consistently—which is both important for healthier crops and drastically reduce water waste.
 There are also raised bed drip irrigation kits.

 13. Watering Can